daman-khaira/BraggNN_IPU/README.md

         pip install -r requirements.txt
 ```
 ## Train model on IPU
-To run training on model, simply run the following command:
+By default, this script run the model training & validation on IPU by running the following command:
 ```
         python main.py -dataset <path to dataset directory: Default='./dataset'>
 ```
 This would run model training using the default batch size of 512 and 500 epochs.
 Use ```python main.py -h``` to list all the available settings

 ## Train model on GPU
-To run on gpu, simple use the argument '-device gpu' i.e.
+To run on gpu, simple use the argument ```-device gpu``` i.e.
 ```python main.py -device gpu```